sneakerhax/C2PE/README.md

 # C2PE

-C2 and Post Exploitation code
+Red TeamC2 and Post Exploitation code

 Experimental Code for C2 (Command and Control) and Post exploitation